liborsold/fuNEGF/docs/source/index.rst

    :width: 650px
    :align: center

-From the occupation it is clear that each impurity acts as a quantum resistor, causing a drop in the chemical potential.
-Without phase relaxation, however, it might be difficult to see.
-Momentum relaxation distributes the potential drop also into the clean wire region, causing a linear drop.
+The impurities acts as quantum resistors, causing a drop in the chemical potential (occupation number).
+Without *phase relaxation* mechanisms, this might be difficult to see.
+Additionally, *momentum relaxation* mechanisms spread the chemical potential decrease into the clean wire region.

-The transmission function is reduced due to strong localized impurities from the clean limit :math:`T(E) = 1.0 = \mathrm{const.}` to half of its value.
-With many weak and randomly distributed impurities, the transmission starts to resemble the clean limit again.
+Strong localized impurities reduce the transmission function from its clean limit :math:`T(E) = 1.0 = \mathrm{const.}` to half of this value.
+With weak, randomly distributed impurities, the transmission starts to resemble the clean limit again.

 Navigation
 ==========